-But the scene does illustrate how differentiated seemingly similar people see the world.
-And it's not just the fact that they see differences, but also the fact that they feel at ease to discuss them.
+But the scene does illustrate how differentiated seemingly similar people can see the world.
+And it's not just the fact that they see differences, but also the fact that they feel at ease to discuss them in front of strangers.

 Because frankly, over on "the other side," there were no such casual chats.
 In Palestine, it was all about the struggle.

 Fortunately, Beck and Rosen are aware of the complexities of the situation.

 "For three or four years, I interacted and worked with several Iranian scientist at the University of Illinois at Urbana-Champaign," said Rosen, who is one of the first Israelis to get beamtime at SESAME.